Health & Safety

 Western is committed to the ongoing health and safety of our campus community.
 Students and employees who know, or who have reason to believe, that they are infected with a communicable disease have an ethical and legal obligation to conduct themselves in ways that minimize exposure in order to protect themselves and others and to inform the appropriate university administrator.

-Students should contact the Student Health Center or the Office of the Vice President for Enrollment and Student Services.
-Administrators, faculty or staff members who become aware of a potential or known condition involving a student should contact the Student Health Center as well.
+Students should contact the Student Health Center or the Office of the Vice President for Student Affairs.
+Administrators, faculty, or staff members who become aware of a potential or known condition involving a student should also contact the Student Health Center.

 WWU Policy on Communicable Diseases.